VANESSA WINSHIP & PHOEBE KIELY

 About is a new exhibition for West Coast Photo Festival bringing together the work of two acclaimed British social documentary photographers for the first time: Vanessa Winship & Phoebe Kiely.

 Vanessa Winship’s work explores the concepts of borders, land, desire, identity, belonging and how memory leaves its mark on our collective and individual histories.
 An internationally-acclaimed British social documentary photographer, here Vanessa presents a new body of work inspired by her time on the West Coast, meeting with people and travelling through the landscape.

 Working primarily in black & white digital photography, Vanessa’s striking and poetic images reveal stories pieced together by the links and coincidences she found in the West Coast.
 The show will also include a video work and a new sound piece created especially for the show by musician Otto Wilde.

-From her time here, Vanessa describes the West Coast as: “Extraordinary… one of light and shade and many, many layers, a place of great fragility and also of great resilience.”
+"The Cumbrian West Coast is an extraordinary place… one of light and shade and many, many layers.
+A place of great fragility and also of great resilience."

 Phoebe Kiely’s distinctive images are crafted exclusively in the old-fashioned way, using analogue photography developed by hand in a dark room.
 For this brand new show for West Coast Photo, Phoebe will present a series of over 30 photographs of her time on the West Coast, capturing people, landscapes, industry and urban spaces.